-- As with Part A, recognize that the question may not have a clearly right or wrong answer. - Consider including the following elements: an introductory paragraph outlining the issues or organization of the written response, a discussion of appropriate theories, reference to well-known studies that support ideas, identification of contemporary debate in the scientific community, and a summary or concluding paragraph. - Be concise, but thorough.
-Limit each of the two questions to 10 pages of double-spaced text in a standard font and size (e.g., Times New Roman 12 point or Arial 12 point).
-A formal reference section is generally not included in Part B. Drawn figures are not included in the page limitation. - Read questions carefully and make sure that all parts of a question have been addressed.
-Failure to answer a part of a question is a simple but costly mistake and could require a redo of a section of the exam.
+- As with Part A, recognize that the question may not have a clearly right or wrong answer. - Consider including the following elements: an introductory paragraph outlining the issues or organization of the written response, a discussion of appropriate theories, reference to well-known studies that support ideas, identification of contemporary debate in the scientific community, and a summary or concluding paragraph.

-Take time to proof-read all sections of Part B and be sure to check for spelling and grammatical errors.
+- Be concise, but thorough, remembering the 10 page limit for each question. - Read questions carefully and make sure that all parts of a question have been addressed.
+Failure to answer a part of a question is a simple but costly mistake and could require a redo of a section of the exam. - Take time to proof-read all sections of Part B and be sure to check for spelling and grammatical errors.